open-discourse/open-discourse/python/src/README.md

 - Function:

-  - Uses the `mdbs` Dataframe to extract unique factions and manually adds factions that show up in the speeches but not in the Dataframe
+  - Uses the `mps` Dataframe to extract unique factions and manually adds factions that show up in the speeches but not in the Dataframe

 - Attributes:
-  - Input: `./data/02_cached/politicians/stage_01/mdbs.pkl`
+  - Input: `./data/02_cached/politicians/stage_01/mps.pkl`
   - Output: `./data/02_cached/factions/stage_01/factions.pkl`

 ### 2. [Add Abbreviations](./od_lib/02_factions/02_add_abbreviations_and_ids.py)